|

 rural lanes follow the winding contours of the West Country leading to

-charming hamlets hidden throughout Devon and nearby
+charming hamlets hidden throughout Devon and neighboring

 Cornwall.
 Devonshire cream teas, idyllic thatched cottages,